Best Sleeping Positions for Lower Back Pain: 5 Doctor-Approved Methods (2026)

 While adjusting your sleeping position is one way to relieve lower back pain, there are more changes you can make to minimize back pain.

 If your mattress and pillows are old and sagging, they’re likely causing or worsening your lower back pain.
-We recommend memory foam, latex, or hybrid mattresses for lower back pain because they relieve pressure points and support your spine.
+Research suggests that memory foam, latex, or hybrid mattresses for lower back pain because they relieve pressure points and support your spine.
 Choose a mattress firmness suited for your sleeping position and size for optimal pain relief.

 If you’re not in the market for a new mattress, use a mattress topper.
 Toppers are available in both soft and firm comfort levels to suit any sleeping position.
 Search for at least a 2 to 4-inch topper made of latex or memory foam.

 With any sleeping position, use a pillow to fill the space between your head and the mattress and keep your head in line with your spine.
 Too thin or thick of a pillow overextends your neck and leaves it stiff and sore.
-Opt for memory foam or latex pillows because they closely conform to your head and neck, relieve tension, and provide excellent support.
+Sleep specialists often recommend memory foam or latex pillows because they closely conform to your head and neck, relieve tension, and provide excellent support.

 Topical Treatments